 Mistake #3: Not controlling your money

 Too many people live paycheck to paycheck.
 They have no savings.
 They have no retirement plan.
-They have nothing to back them in case of an emergency.
+They have nothing to back them up in the case of an emergency.
 They have no control over their money.

 Mistake #4: Not saving for retirement

 There are many options available now that you can go for.
 You can start with a pension fund or fund/contribution that is available in your country as per government rules.
 Figure out how much you need to invest in order to get a pension that you would like to have after your retirement and find a way to do it.
 This is your future.
 You don’t want to reach sixty and realize that you can’t afford to stop working.